St. Francis Hospital (Columbus, Georgia): The Elena Diaz-Verson Amos Center for Breast Health at St. Francis

-Breast cancer is typically treated by using a combination of local therapy as well as systemic therapy.
-The goal of local therapy is to destroy the cancer cells held in the breast as well as the related lymph nodes, which helps minimize the risk of recurrence.
-Systemic therapy involves destroying tumor cells that may have diluted into the circulation while at the same time it minimizes the risk associated with developing distant sites of potential tumor growth.
+The hospital's breast cancer center provides local therapy as well as systemic therapy, to both destroy the cancer cells held in the breast as well as the related lymph nodes, as well as to destroy tumor cells that may have diluted into the circulation.
 In 2008, St. Francis became the first facility in Georgia to offer Breast-Specific Gamma imaging for difficult to diagnose breast abnormalities.